ModelDriven/fUML-Reference-Implementation/README.md

 The implementation build requires the following to be installed:

-* Oracle Java Version 8 or above - see http://java.oracle.com/
+* Oracle Java Version 8 - see http://java.oracle.com/ (currently cannot use JDK 9 or higher)
 * Apache Maven Version 2.2 or above - see http://maven.apache.org/

 To build from the command line: